Stormin’s Work Bench (Cross Strikes resolutions for Optilator

 Because of this, I have invented a specially designed surge

-suppression devices that does not need to be grounded
+suppression devices that does not need to be grounded (Telco-ISO2WDTB-RJ11-Optelator).
+It is only designed to deal with cross

-only designed to deal with cross strike problems.
-You plug it in up-line from the Optelator,
+strike problems.
+You plug it in

-and it creates a bit of impedance on the line with enough protection designed
+up-line from the Optelator, and it creates a bit of impedance on the line

-for AC power, which forces the cross strike to occur inside this device,
+with enough protection designed for AC power, which forces the cross strike

-instead of doing it in the Optelator.
+to occur inside this device, instead of doing it in the Optelator.
+This device has heat sinks plus is heavily

-across the line in four stages plus an isolation transformer.
-It does effect the operating voltage and
+loaded with protection across the line in four stages plus an isolation

-current by Ma Bell but, the Optelator compensates that on the output.
-If a cross strike occurs, we want it to do
+operating voltage and current by Ma Bell but, the Optelator compensates that

-it in this device that can handle this rare problem.
-Another answer to this problem, and I am
+occurs, we want it to do it in this device that can handle this rare

-not alone in saying this.
-If you can
+problem, and I am not alone in saying this.

-point grounding system it will solve this problem, naturally I am
+your single point grounding system it will solve this problem, naturally I am

 dreaming.
 The power utility industry